Find Grad Schools

 42 Yearly Graduations

 The 12th most popular school in the country for film majors who are seeking their master's degree is Regent University.
 Each year, around 10,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $18,986 per year, while in-state graduate students, on average, pay $16,128 per year.
+The average in-state tuition for full-time undergraduates is $18,080 per year, while in-state graduate students, on average, pay $16,028 per year.
 During the most recent year for which we have data, 42 people received their master's degree in film from Regent.
-About 50% of this group were women, and 54% were students from an underrepresented racial-ethnic group.
-Regent University film graduates who receive their master's degree go on to jobs earning a median salary of $31,087.
+Of these students, 40% were women and 57% were members of underrepresented racial-ethnic groups.

 #13